nipy/nitime/doc/discussion/base_classes.rst

 .. _EventSeries:

 :class:`EventSeries`
 --------------------

 This is an object which represents a collection of events.
 For example, this can represent discrete button presses occuring during an experiment.
 This object contains a :ref:`EventArray` as its representation of time.
-This means that the events recorded in the :attribute:`data` array can be organized according to any organizing principle you would want, not neccesarily according to their organization or order in time.
+This means that the events recorded in the :attr:`data` array can be organized according to any organizing principle you would want, not neccesarily according to their organization or order in time.
 For example, if events are read from different devices, the order of the events in the data array can be arbitrarily